Spirent-Terraform-Modules/terraform-vsphere-aion/README.md

-# Spirent vSphere AION Platform Terraform
+# Spirent AION Platform vSphere Terraform

 ![Image of Spirent AION](./images/aion.jpg)

 ## Description

 Run Spirent AION platform instances.
-After Terraform apply finishes you will be able to point your browser at the variable static_ips addresses.
+After Terraform apply finishes you will be able to point your browser at the variable ips addresses.

 If you would like to configure the Spirent AION platform in a web browser set the variable enable_provisioner=false.
 When enable_provisioner=true the instance will be configured.
 However, license entitlement & product installation will need to be completed in your web browser (see below).
 Login to the platform instance https://<your_ip> using the values of admin_email and admin_password.